ttbarnes/angular-proof-of-concept-demos/README.md

 3) Run the app: `grunt serve`

-4) Run the tests: `grunt test` (this starts the server, unit and e2e tests)
+4) Run the tests: `grunt test` (this starts the server, runs unit and e2e tests)

 ## What's included

-- various examples of:
+various examples of:
 - forms
 - ng-repeat
 - services
 - directives
 - ui
 - unit tests with jasmine, karma
 - e2e tests with protractor

-Please note, ui-router is in use for this app.
+Please note, [ui-router] (https://github.com/angular-ui/ui-router) is in use.

 ## Contributions